baconpaul/two-filters/README.md

 # Two Filters

-Two Filers, Two Step Sequencers, and some fixed mod paths.
+Two Filters, Two Step Sequencers, and some fixed mod paths.

 Really, its a test bed for our new Filter API.
 But you may find it fun.